Bealby/magnet-fishing/README.md

 - **Desktop:**

-The navigation bar will be cantered and placed under the 'Magnet Fishing Stockholm' logo.
+The navigation bar will be centred and placed under the 'Magnet Fishing Stockholm' logo.
 It will have a left and right padding so that it does not span the full width of the Webpage.